SandhikaG/TASK1/README.md

 # TASK1
- Prediction using superwised Machine Learning
+ Prediction using supervised Machine Learning

  # Simple Linear Regression
 In this regression task we will predict the percentage of marks that a student is expected to score based upon the number of hours they studied.
 This is a simple linear regression task as it involves just two variables.